 Products & Services

-Like most merchant account providers that specialize in high-risk accounts, PaymentCloud is not a direct processor.
+Like most high-risk merchant account providers, PaymentCloud is not a direct processor.
 Instead, PaymentCloud partners with numerous banks and processors to maximize your odds for initial approval and ongoing account stability.
-PaymentCloud is a registered ISO/MSP of BMO Harris Bank, Chesapeake Bank, Esquire Bank, and Merrick Bank, among several others.
+PaymentCloud is a registered ISO/MSP of BMO Harris Bank, Chesapeake Bank, Esquire Bank, Merrick Bank, and several others.
 Partnered processors include EMS (Electronic Merchant Services), Elavon, EVO Payments, Global Payments, PaySafe, and more.

-- Virtual Terminal: This feature is useful for mail order and telephone order (MOTO) merchants.
+- Virtual Terminal: This feature is useful for mail-order and telephone-order (MOTO) merchants.
 You can manually enter transactions or even email invoices to clients through this system.
 Virtual terminals can also process card-present transactions with the addition of an optional USB-connected card reader.
 A virtual terminal comes with the gateway you’ve already selected with PaymentCloud.

 - eCheck & ACH Processing: ACH processing allows you to process direct debit payment methods from your website.
 PaymentCloud sets up processing for ACH and echeck much less frequently than for cards, but it’s worth noting that extremely high-risk merchants may start with echeck acceptance if credit card processing is not possible.

 - Customized Application Guidance: PaymentCloud calls this process “scrubbing.”
 To maximize your chances for account approval and to secure the best deal possible, PaymentCloud will scrub your supporting documents, your website and social media presence, and all other components of your application, looking for any red flags that could hinder your prospects.
-The team will then guide you toward specific changes you can make and additional or alternate supporting documents you can supply to improve your situation in the eyes of your underwriters.
+The team will then guide you toward specific changes you can make and additional or alternative supporting documents you can supply to improve your situation in the eyes of your underwriters.

 - PCI Compliance: Once you’ve set up your account, you have 90 days to become PCI compliant, and PaymentCloud will guide you in the necessary steps — all without charging a PCI compliance fee.

 - Chargeback & Fraud Prevention: Chargebacks are a major concern in high-risk industries, and PaymentCloud will help you protect yourself as much as possible.
-Along with giving advice on choosing a chargeback management service and setting up fraud mitigation services such as 3D Secure, PaymentCloud takes you step-by-step through customer support techniques and systems that will help keep your customers satisfied.
+Along with giving advice on choosing a chargeback management service and setting up fraud mitigation services (such as 3D Secure), PaymentCloud takes you step-by-step through customer support techniques and systems that will help keep your customers satisfied.
 Happy customers are less likely to initiate chargebacks in the first place!

 With PaymentCloud, rates and fees are negotiable.
 Below, we’ve gathered some sample pricing you might encounter, including a few costs that are simply ranges or averages.
-Use our information as a jumping off point for understanding how pricing works with PaymentCloud.
+Use our information as a jumping-off point for understanding how pricing works with PaymentCloud.
 Also, keep in mind that interchange-plus rates are the amount you pay per transaction on top of the raw wholesale cost.

 Card-Not-Present (eCommerce & MOTO)

-- Interchange-Plus Rate: 0.10%-0.50% + $0.15-$0.25 per transaction
+- Interchange-Plus Rate: Interchange + 0.10%-0.50% + $0.15-$0.25 per transaction

 - Monthly Fee: $15

-- Gateway Fee: Variable, depends on gateway
+- Gateway Fee: Variable, depends on the gateway

 - Address Verification Service (AVS): $0.05 per online transaction